-As with most of the buttons found among the Editing Tools, Styles features a drop down arrow beneath the icon, allowing you to choose from a menu of seven different options: Normal, Highlight, By Line, Tag Line, Comment, References, and Caption.
-I'm going to have to spend some more time in the future with some of these, as the effect that choosing them has on selected text isn't readily apparent to me, though I can infer their intended use from their names (I'm looking at you, By Line, Tag Line, and References, all of which seem to have the same effect: increasing the font size of the selected text and turning the font color gray), but please do feel free to set me straight if I'm missing something here.
-As for the other options, Normal is just that – the default font properties for the text block in question; Highlight will bathe the selected text in a yellow highlighter effect just like your college days; Comment will change the selected text to italicized and green; and Caption increases the font size and changes the color to light blue.
+As with most of the buttons found among the Editing Tools, Styles features a drop-down arrow beneath the icon, allowing you to choose from a menu of seven different options: Normal, Highlight, By Line, Tag Line, Comment, References, and Caption.
+I’m going to have to spend some more time in the future with some of these.
+The effect that choosing them has on selected text isn’t readily apparent to me, though I can infer their intended use from their names (I’m looking at you, By Line, Tag Line, and References.
+All of which seem to have the same effect: increasing the font size of the selected text and turning the font color gray).
+But please do feel free to set me straight if I’m missing something here.
+As for the other options, Normal is just that – the default font properties for the text block in question.
+The highlight will bathe the selected text in a yellow highlighter effect just like your college days.
+The comment will change the selected text to italicized and green.
+And caption increases the font size and changes the color to light blue.
 I should mention that these are the defaults, and I have no doubt that they could be changed via CSS.
-I should also mention that, as with all Editing Tools, you are provided with a live preview of the changes when you mouseover each option.
+I should also mention that, as with all Editing Tools, you are provided with a live preview of the changes when you mouse over each option.

-The HTML button brings us to the end of our tour, and this one, naturally enough, allows you to "Modify HTML content on the page."
-The two options in the HTML drop down are Edit HTML Source, and Convert to XHTML, so if you're down with the raw HTML knowledge and think that WYSIWIG editors (such as, well, the rest of the Editing Tools) are for wusses, you're free to code to your heart's content with this tool.
-Me, I'll stick with the WYSIWIG options, thankyouverymuch.
+The HTML button brings us to the end of our tour, and this one, naturally enough, allows you to “Modify HTML content on the page.”
+The two options in the HTML drop-down are Edit HTML Source and Convert to XHTML.
+Finally, if you’re down with the raw HTML knowledge and think that WYSIWIG editors (such as, well, the rest of the Editing Tools) are for wusses, you’re free to code to your heart’s content with this tool.
+Me, I’ll stick with the WYSIWIG options, thankyouverymuch.
 Big fan!

 The SharePoint 2010 Web edit story so far:

 - Part 1: How to Insert a Picture